-Herbert’s and Edith’s second son, Alfred, predeceased them in January 1957, aged 48.
-He died while holidaying with his only son, Brendan, at the Crombies’ in Roxburgh and is buried at Roxburgh cemetery.
+Alfred Luskie predeceased his parents in January 1957.
+He died, aged 48, while holidaying at the Crombies’ in Roxburgh with his only son, 11-year-old Brendan.
+Alfred is buried at Roxburgh cemetery.

 On 14 June 1969 the General Chancery of the Orders of Knighthood at St James’s Palace, London, announced that the Queen had awarded John Wates Luskie a British Empire Medal (Civil Division).
 Then Senior Engineer’s Assistant (Mechanical) for the New Zealand Electricity Department, Jack had supervised the mechanical installation of the Roxburgh and Benmore hydro-electric dams.